- Skip Ahead to

-Instead of following up separately with meeting notes, you can just create a notes task within your agenda and add any attendees or no-shows as task followers so they can see a recap.
+Instead of following up separately with meeting notes, create a "notes" task within your agenda and add any attendees or no-shows as task followers so they can see a recap.
 Zoom meetings linked to an Asana task will automatically attach the recording and meeting transcript in the task afterwards.

 Make sure to distribute note-taking duties evenly amongst attendees so everyone can actively participate and ensuring the same people don’t always volunteer.

 5. Discuss ideas and strategy instead of mere status updates

 Because using Asana overall helps give you a better pulse on what’s happening and where work stands, you might find this reduces meeting frequency, or helps make the discussions more impactful.
 When you don’t have to run through a simple “to do, doing, done” checklist, you can better tap into blockers, problems, and results.